Ant: Life cycle

-A new ergate spends the first few days of its adult life caring for the queen and young.
+A new ergate (worker) spends the first few days of its adult life caring for the queen and young.
 She then graduates to digging and other nest work, and later to defending the nest and foraging.
 These changes are sometimes fairly sudden, and define what are called temporal castes.
-An explanation for the sequence is suggested by the high casualties involved in foraging, making it an acceptable risk only for ants who are older and are likely to die soon of natural causes.
+Such age-based task-specialization or polyethism has been suggested as having evolved due to the high casualties involved in foraging and defence, making it an acceptable risk only for ants who are older and likely to die sooner from natural causes.
+In the Brazilian ant Forelius pusillus, the nest entrance is closed from the outside to protect the colony from predatory ant species at sunset each day.
+One to eight workers seal the nest entrance from the outside, in effect sacrificing themselves, as they have no chance of returning to the nest.
+Whether these seemingly suicidal workers are older workers has not been determined.

 Ant colonies can be long-lived.
 The queens can live for up to 30 years, and workers live from 1 to 3 years.
 Males, however, are more transitory, being quite short-lived and surviving for only a few weeks.
 Ant queens are estimated to live 100 times as long as solitary insects of a similar size.

-Ants are active all year long in the tropics, but, in cooler regions, they survive the winter in a state of dormancy known as hibernation.
+Ants are active all year long in the tropics; however, in cooler regions, they survive the winter in hibernation.
 The forms of inactivity are varied and some temperate species have larvae going into the inactive state (diapause), while in others, the adults alone pass the winter in a state of reduced activity.